fohebert/corset_pipeline/README.md

 **Description**: takes the trimmed files, concatenates them (for better transcript detection) and assemble all the reads into transcripts.<br>

 **Procedure**<br>
-* Again, script file can be changed according to your needs and data:<br>
+* Script file can be changed according to your needs and data:<br>
 `vi 01_scripts/02.trinity.sh`
 <br><br>
 **note**: you might want to check for file name concordance in the script to make sure the job does not crash.